 The Guilds continued to live at 124 Marlborough in 1911.
 In that year, he was appointed Ambassador to Russia, and during the 1911-1912 winter season, 124 Marlborough was the home of Dana Malone and his wife, Margaret Bradford (Robbins) Malone.
 They had lived at 245 Beacon during the 1909-1910 season, but their primary residence was in Greenfield.
 Dana Malone was an attorney.
 He served as a member of the Massachusetts House of Representatives and State Senate, and from 1906 to 1910 was Massachusetts Attorney General.
 They moved from 124 Marlborough by the 1912-1913 season, and by the 1914-1915 season were living at 103 Beacon.

 During the 1912-1913 winter season, 124 Marlborough was the home of stockbroker and banker Joshua Bennett Holden, Jr., and his wife Mabel (Bonsal) Holden.
+They previously had lived at the Hotel Canterbury at 14 Charlesgate West.
 They had moved to 337 Commonwealth by the 1913-1914 season.